England right to give captaincy to Harry Brook over Ben Stokes, says Michael Atherton

 Michael Atherton believes England were right to give the white-ball captaincy to Harry Brook over Ben Stokes in order to avoid 'overburdening' the Test team skipper.

-Brook will take over as captain of England's T20 and ODI teams after Jos Butler stepped down from his post in the wake of a disappointing group-stage exit in the Champions Trophy.
+Brook will take over as captain of England's T20 and ODI teams after Jos Buttler stepped down from his post in the wake of a disappointing group-stage exit in the Champions Trophy.

 The 26-year-old Brook begins his tenure with a home series against West Indies at the end of May, having experienced a taste of the captaincy in the absence of the injured Buttler during last September's ODI series against Australia.